 - Ask Your Dentist – Your dentist is the best bet when it comes to removing those stains permanently or at least until the adult teeth come in.
 A professional cleaning and brushing can help remove stains that you had a hard time removing at home.

 Stained teeth aren’t the end of the world, but having healthy baby teeth is still very important.
 The better shape your toddler’s baby teeth are in, the better their chances are at having healthy and nicely aligned teeth later on.
 Dr. Lorraine Burio of Candlewood Dental Care has been treating and educating patients for over twenty-five years.
 Our office serves the New Fairfield, New Milford, Danbury, and Sherman areas of CT and Pawling, Patterson and Putnam Lake of New York.
-You can call us at 203-746-1200 or make an appointment here.
+You can call us at 203-746-1200.